karlospn/building-a-tweeting-api-using-openai-and-azure-functions/README.md

 # **Building a serverless API that tweets about my blog posts using Azure OpenAI and LangChain**

-This repository contains a serverless API (Azure Function) that creates tweets from a given blog post.
+This repository contains a serverless API (Azure Function) that creates tweets from a given URI.

-The API reads the content of a web page and summarizes it into a 280-character text using Azure OpenAI, this resulting text is then used to create a tweet.
+The API reads the content of a web page URI and summarizes it into a 280-character text using Azure OpenAI, the resulting text is then used to create a tweet.

 # **How it works**